 This you might have heard before and we will be mentioning it over and over again.
 If there is one thing the past year has taught us is that anything can happen anytime, and it’s advisable to be prepared for it.
 An emergency fund is your backup plan when everything else fails you.
 It is set to pay for real emergencies, and it allows you to absorb these costs without adversely affecting your other parts of the budget.

 Do you know the Starbucks you are having every morning?
 Make your coffee at home?
 Online service subscription?
 If you don’t use it, cancel it?
 Review all your monthly commitments and regular expenses and honestly answer yourself where you could make the cuts.

-At Bankiom, we are developing an app that will empower you to manage your finances and plan them accordingly.
-If you want to be part of our early power users group, make sure you sign up on our waitlist by the 15th of March.
+At Bankiom, we have just launched an app that will empower you to manage your finances and plan them accordingly.
+Download it here.

 Keep in mind these basic principles and you will become more financially stable and in control of your situation.